gswallow/sparkle-pack-aws-my-snapshots/README.md

 latest set of snapshots based on the latest `backup_id` tag, though you can specify an ID and other options when calling the registry.

+A second registry provides snapshot identifers for an RDS database.
 See below.

 ## Usage